B12 Deficiency is Very Common

 There are 3 main ways that you can get B12 into your body:

-- Oral supplements taken and swallowed by the mouth that then go into your gut to get absorbed
+- Oral supplements taken and swallowed by the mouth then go into your gut to get absorbed

 - Sublingual supplements that supposedly get absorbed under the tongue which then bypass the gut